combo-lab/combo_vite/USER_GUIDE.md

 ### Tailwind

-Inspect the generated projects by `combo_new` to see how Tailwind is configured.
+Please check out the generated projects by `combo_new` to see how Tailwind is configured.

 ## Working with CEEx and routes